 “Keep the secrets.”
-This was the mantra Harry Potter creator JK Rowling impart to those of us lucky enough to attend the preview sessions of Harry Potter and the Cursed Child, the new stage play that continues the story of everyone’s favourite boy wizard.
+This was the mantra Harry Potter creator JK Rowling imparted to those of us lucky enough to attend the preview sessions of Harry Potter and the Cursed Child, the new stage play that continues the story of everyone’s favourite boy wizard.

 It’s thanks to this mantra that I’ve held off from posting my Cursed Child review, however, considering Rowling just published the play’s script– including its many surprises – now feels like a good time to share my own, spoiler-free verdict.
 I’m happy to report that as a live experience Cursed Child is pure magic – so much so that its many storytelling shortcomings are easy to overlook.